A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Model Equations

-Our aim will be to utilize a PINN to evaluate the ion distribution in an idealized hot spot, where for definiteness we adopt an analogous slab geometry and profiles as adopted in Ref. \cite{mcdevitt2014comparative}.
+Our aim will be to utilize a PINN to evaluate the ion distribution in an idealized hot spot, where for definiteness we adopt an analogous slab geometry and profiles as used in Ref. \cite{mcdevitt2014comparative}.
 In particular, we will assume an isobaric equilibrium with density and temperature profiles of the form

 where $\bar{n} \equiv n/n^{hs}_e$, $\bar{T} \equiv T/T^{hs}$, and for simplicity we have assumed each particle species to have the same temperature.
-For all cases treated in this work we will take $x_{r}=-x_{l}=0.6$.
-The electric field will be evaluated from the electron equation of motion, which can be approximated by:
+For all cases treated in this work we will take $x_r=-x_l=0.6$.
+The electric field will be evaluated from the electron momentum equation, which can be approximated by:

 Here, $R_{ex}$ describes electron-ion momentum exchange, and we have neglected the electron inertia and viscosity terms.
 For an electron-proton plasma, the thermal force in the momentum exchange term can be written as $R_{ex}=-B_e n_e \nabla T_e$, with $B_e = 0.71$~\cite{braginskii1965reviews}.
 After normalization, the electric field can then be expressed as: